-The bladder is a hollow organ in the lower abdomen.
-It’s simply a storage place for urine, the liquid waste that’s produced by the kidneys.
+The bladder is a hollow organ in your lower abdomen.
+It’s the storage place for urine.
+This is the liquid waste that’s made by the kidneys.
 Urine flows from each kidney through a tube called a ureter.
-The ureter empties urine into the bladder.
+The ureters carry urine into the bladder.
 The urine stays in the bladder until you urinate.

 An outer layer of muscle surrounds the inner lining of the bladder.
-When the bladder is full, the muscles in the bladder wall tighten to allow urination.
-Urine leaves the bladder through another tube, the urethra.
+When the bladder is full, the muscles in the bladder wall can be tightened to allow urination.
+Urine leaves the bladder through another tube.
+This is called the urethra.
 After you urinate, the bladder shrinks in size.

-The layer of cells that lines the inside of the kidneys, ureters, bladder, and urethra is called the urothelium or transitional epithelium.
-Cells that make up this layer are called urothelial cells or transitional cells.
+Urothelium or transitional epithelium: This is the layer of cells that lines the inside of the kidneys, ureters, bladder, and urethra.
+Cells in this layer are called urothelial cells or transitional cells.

-The next layer down, under the urothelium, is the lamina propria.
+Lamina propria: This is the next layer down.
+It’s under the urothelium.
 It’s a type of connective tissue.

-The next layer down, under the lamina propria, is the muscularis propria.
+Muscularis propria: This is the next layer.
+It’s under the lamina propria.
 It is muscle tissue.

-The next layer down is a layer of fatty connective tissue that separates the bladder from other organs.
+Fatty connective tissue: This separates the bladder from other organs.

-Superficial bladder cancer affects only the lining of the bladder, the transitional epithelium.
-Invasive bladder cancer goes into deeper layers.
+Superficial bladder cancer affects only the lining of the bladder.
+This is the transitional epithelium.
+Invasive bladder cancer goes into deeper layers of the bladder wall.